wclr/purs-node/README.md

 - `--output` - output dir, default is `output`
 - `--fn` - function to run, default is `main`

-## dev mode
+## dev/watch mode

-You need to Install additionally:
+You need to install additionally:

 ```
 npm install node-dev (-g)